 Fast-forward many years, I learnt that many celebrities use rosehip oil, just to mention a few here: Kate Middleton, Gwyneth Paltrow and Victoria Beckham.
 So it must be something good about it, I thought.
 Kate Middleton is a big fan of the Trilogy Organic Rosehip Oil which many people claim is a secret to her good complexion.
 It’s one of the reasons why I decided to come back to rosehip oil this year and pay special attention to it to see what it can do for my skin.
 I was mainly interested to see whether it can help to brighten my skin which is a benefit that many people mention.

-Disclaimer: Trilogy rosehip oil was sent to me as part of LoveLula Accredited Blogger Program.
-I always provide my honest opinion about the products that I test and review on my blog.
+Disclaimer: I always provide my honest opinion about the products that I test and review on my blog.
 This post contains affiliate links which means I may get a small commission if you purchase a product after clicking on a link.
-This does not cost you anything, you are just supporting my blog.
+This does not cost you anything.
+As an Amazon Associate, I earn from qualifying purchases.

 Rosehip oil is in general used for the following reasons:

 - to help improve the appearance of scars